Best 18650 battery charger

 2-Bay multi-chemistry charger.

-This is my go-to charger for the longest cells I have, but works fine with shorter cells as well.
+This is my go-to charger for my longest cells, but works fine with shorter cells as well.
 If you have all sorts of 18650 batteries, with button tops, USB ports, and protection boards, the UMS2 takes it all.

 The only real negative is the micro USB port it has.
 Also, you have to use the included USB cable to reach the max charge currents.